Apoorvakothari/mobilicis/README.md

 ## Introduction

+The source code for Mobilicis is available on GitHub: https://github.com/Apoorvakothari/mobilicis Mobilicis is hosted on Vercel, and can be accessed at the following URL: https://mobilicis-nu.vercel.app/

 The frontend application is built using Next.js and Tailwind, which allows for easy and efficient styling of the web pages.
 Next.js is a React-based framework that enables server-side rendering, providing better performance and faster load times for the web pages.
 Tailwind is a CSS framework that provides pre-defined classes for styling, making it easier to design web pages without the need for custom CSS.

 The Typescript language is used to provide added type safety to the codebase, which ensures that there are fewer runtime errors and that the code is easier to maintain.
 ESLint and Prettier are used to maintain a proper code structure, ensuring that the code is consistent and easy to read.